Post graduation results of ETC students who completed degree requirements in December 2020 and may 2021

 Founder and CEO of Schell Games, Jesse Schell, is also a Distinguished Professor of the Practice at the ETC and has been part of the faculty since 2002.

-The recipient will receive a full tuition scholarship for the 2021-22 academic year, and the award will be renewed for the second year of study (2022-23) if the student remains in good academic standing.
+The recipient will receive a full tuition scholarship for the first year of study, and the award will be renewed for the second year of study if the student remains in good academic standing.

-Admitted students interested in applying for this Fellowship must complete an additional application and submit it no later than April 15, 2021.
+Admitted students interested in applying for this Fellowship must complete an additional application.
 Please contact Rebecca Lombardi with questions.

 The ETC would like to send out a huge Thank You to Jesse and Schell Games for this amazing fellowship opportunity.